 When we give advice to others, do we offer them the easy answer or the right one?

-Read about other biblical women in Women of the Bible, available in audiobook, e-book, paperback, and hardcover.
+Learn about other biblical women in Women of the Bible, available in audiobook, e-book, paperback, and hardcover.

-A lifelong student of the Bible, Peter DeHaan, PhD, wrote the 700-page website ABibleADay.com to encourage people to explore the Bible.
-His main blog and numerous books urge Christians to push past the status quo and reconsider how they practice their faith in every area of their lives.
+A lifelong student of the Bible, Peter DeHaan, PhD, wrote the 1,000-page website ABibleADay.com to encourage people to explore the Bible.
+His main blog and many books urge Christians to push past the status quo and reconsider how they practice their faith in every area of their lives.